 Modesto is a relatively large city located in the state of California.
 With a population of 215,196 people and 47 constituent neighborhoods, Modesto is the 18th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Modesto is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Modesto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Modesto is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Modesto who work in office and administrative support (12.03%), sales jobs (11.43%), and management occupations (7.64%).

 The percentage of adults in Modesto who are college-educated is close to the national average for all communities of 21.84%: 18.70% of the adults in Modesto have a bachelor's degree or advanced degree.

 The per capita income in Modesto in 2018 was $27,358, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $109,432 for a family of four.
 However, Modesto contains both very wealthy and poor people as well.